How to Make Compost Fast - Use a Compost Tumbler

 Alternatively, you can use compost turning tool or an aerator.
 There are several types available.
 The ones with wings that fold out can work well, although it's hard to control how much material you grab with these, so they can get stuck.
 My personal favorite I've been using for several years is the Compost Crank by Lotech.
 It looks like a big corkscrew, and with it you can basically "screw" the tool in the pile, grab the right amount of material to turn, while at the same time aerate the pile.
 This is a very durable tool.

 If all that sounds like too much work, a compost tumbler may be the best for you.
-There are a host of tumblers, here's a look at the different types of different compost tumblers like the Envirocycle composter.

 Be sure you get one that you can actually turn, and make sure that there are baffles or something on the interior that actually breaks up the compost as you turn the tumblers, which is the whole reason for having a tumbler.
 While you can spend a lot of money on a big crank operated tumbler, I think the best tradeoff of cost vs effectiveness vs ease of assembly and use is the Urban Compost Tumbler.